kanzure/nanoengineer/src/tools/README.global.dependencies.txt

 When everything above has been fixed, the import statements should accurately reflect the import dependencies between all modules.
 At this point, it's time to try graphing that structure.

+$ tools/PackageDependency.py `cat allpyfiles` > depend.dot

+This spits out three lists of packages to stderr.
+Cut and paste the lists into the PackageDependency source file at the named locations and repeat until nothing is printed.
+This process prunes the dependency tree so only cycles remain.